Hanwell: In video games

 "Welcome to Hanwell" is a 2017 survival horror game.

 Political representation

-Hanwell is divided between two parliamentary constituencies: Ealing North (which covers Hanwell north of the railway line to Paddington), represented since 1997 by Labour Member of Parliament (MP) Stephen Pound until his retirement in 2019.
-Stephen Pound was then succeeded by Labour James Murray (London politician) in December 2019.
-In addition, to the Ealing Southall (south of the railway line), represented since 2007 by Labour MP Virendra Sharma.
+Hanwell is divided between two parliamentary constituencies: Ealing North (which covers Hanwell north of the railway line to Paddington), represented since 2019 by Labour Member of Parliament (MP) James Murray (London politician).
+In addition, to the Ealing Southall (south of the railway line), represented since 2024 by Labour MP Deirdre Costigan.

 Hanwell consists of two electoral wards for local council elections: North Hanwell and Hanwell Broadway, which both elect councillors to Ealing Council.

 Hanwell is in the London Assembly constituency of Ealing and Hillingdon, which has one assembly member: Richard Barnes (Conservative), was re-elected in May 2008 but lost his seat to Dr Onkar Sahota (Labour) in May 2012.
 It was also part of the London region for the European Parliament elections.
-The London region elected eight MPs to the European Parliament.
+The London region elected eight MEPs to the European Parliament.